mantidproject/mantid/docs/source/algorithms/SingleCrystalDiffuseReduction-v1.rst

 Goniometer is copied from the data before setting the UB.
 If a background is included three workspaces are create.

-"OutputWorkspace" + '_background' containing the normalised background.
+"OutputWorkspace" + '_normalizedBackground' containing the normalised background.

-"OutputWorkspace" + '_data' containing the normalised data.
+"OutputWorkspace" + '_normalizedData' containing the normalised data.

 And "OutputWorkspace" where OutputWorkspace = OutputWorkspace\_data - OutputWorkspace\_background * BackgroundScale